danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/02_partitioning.md

 To see your new partition, use the `p` command again to print the partition table.
 The partition you just created is listed as /dev/sda2.
 When you are done admiring your handiwork, type `w` (for write) and press Enter.
 This will exit the `fdisk` utility.

+> **NOTE:** The `fdisk` utility reads and writes MBR-style partition tables.
+This is an older technology that is slowly being phased out and replaced with the GPT partitioning scheme.
+We'll discuss this in more detail in another course (link TBD).
+For now, let's stick with MBR.

 Before exiting, `fdisk` informs you that the new partition isn't visible to the OS yet.
 You can verify this with `lsblk`.
 Let's make it visible.
 Execute the following command:

 ```